 Our next step is to arrange a remote Zoom session.
 This is where we can discuss the questionnaire, ask each other questions and often place in immediate management if necessary, or some training foundations before our in-person session together.
 It is also a good opportunity to get to know each other prior to our session either at your home or at an enclosed field.
 We also set up a WhatsApp group for further support and sharing information.

 Our In-Person Session or Full Remote Session is then booked in.
 During this session, we will work through planned behaviours, management and training skills.
 You will be given a folder with the session plan, training schedule and worksheets to continue at home.
 We will be available for any questions or concerns you have.
 This may be carried on at your home, an enclosed field, on a walk or remotely, depending on your and your dog's needs.
 This means I am also able to work with clients out of area as well successfully.

 We will then go away and work on a full written training plan, breaking down each skill, protocol and management into steps.
 Also included will be information on canine body language and stress signals, further support, games, enrichment and much more.
+This is an in-depth document which we always hope that each client finds useful to refer back to.
 A training schedule and behaviour diary is included for 1 month as well, this gives us information on how the training plan is successful and where it may be changing or being added to.
 The more information you give us, the more support we can continue to give to you and your canine companion.

 Let’s Work Together